f-arslan/food-delivery-backend/README.md

     - Path Parameters: `userId` (UUID) - The unique identifier of the user.
     - Responses:
         - `200 OK` with user profile details if found.
         - `404 Not Found` with error message if user profile is not found.

-### Get User Profile Flow

-- **GET** `/profile/{userId}/flow`
-    - Description: Retrieves a flow of profile details for a specific user.
-This is typically used for real-time updates.
-    - Path Parameters: `userId` (UUID) - The unique identifier of the user.
-    - Responses:
-        - `200 OK` with a flow of user profile details if found.
-        - `404 Not Found` with error message if user profile is not found.

 ### Update User Location